Baking Polymer Clay Safety Tips – Fumes From Burning Not So Good

 Sam, once the piece is baked, your kids can play with the items like they would any toy.
 Of course they can't chew on the baked clay.
 But you wouldn't want them to do that anyways. :-)

-Thanks so much for your help.
+Thanks so much for your help with my question about baking polymer clay safely.
 I also really appreciate your promptness!
 Have a good day!
 Sam

 Also remembering that some folks use aluminum foil to seal up the polymer clay prior to baking so that they can use their regular ovens without cleaning.
 Just take the package of finished beads outside to unwrap the foil, and you have successfully eliminated any fumes or contamination.
 Probably could even re-use the foil wrap if you are careful.